k4kpk/k4kpk.github.io/_posts/2015-08-26-finding-your-way-to-nowhere.md

 I won't get into general wilderness safety.
 For that, https://en.wikipedia.org/wiki/Ten_Essentials is a good place to start.

 Some really nice summits are off the beaten track.
 They just require a little more planning.
-To get you started, guides for several southeastern summits can be found at [http://k4kpk.com/content/sota-trip-library](http://k4kpk.com/content/sota-trip-library).
+To get you started, guides for several southeastern summits can be found at [SOTA Trip Library](/content/sota-trip-library).

 See you on the summits!